An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: Introduction

-\emph{The goal of our paper is to develop an adaptive method for convex optimization with general convex constraints that is both parameter-free and projection-free}\footnote{As is common in the literature when using the term projection-free, we do allow projections onto $\mathcal{X}$, which are inexpensive to compute and often available in closed form.}.
+\emph{The goal of our paper is to develop a first method that is simultaneously adaptive, parameter-free, and projection-free for general convex constraints.} \footnote{As is common in the literature when using the term projection-free, we do allow projections onto $\mathcal{X}$, which are inexpensive to compute and often available in closed form.}.
 Extending RSG to handle general convex constraints would be the natural first avenue to consider to achieve our goal.
-Indeed, the $k$-th copy in such an extension will solve the problem of finding an $2^k\epsilon$-optimal and $2^k\epsilon$-feasible solution, which entails balancing optimality and feasibility by defining a single objective.
+Indeed, the $k$-th copy in such an extension will solve the problem of finding an $2^{k}\epsilon$-optimal and $2^{k}\epsilon$-feasible solution, which entails balancing optimality and feasibility by defining a single objective.
 Defining such an objective is possible given optimal Lagrange multipliers or $f^*$, which are both unknown.
-Thus extending RSG in this manner appears to be challenging.
+Thus, extending RSG in this manner appears to be challenging.